hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 Depending on the driver used, a sender can redeem tokens directly or by requesting redeem to an authorized redeemer.
 In the following, we assume that the sender redeems directly.
-Moreover, we assume that the sender is running a `Fabric Smart Client` node.
-This view is execute by the sender's FSC node.
+This view is execute by the Sender's FSC node.

 ```go
 // Redeem contains the input information for a redeem operation